mohsennasab/pyprism/README.md

 This toolkit is provided for educational and research purposes.
 Please ensure compliance with PRISM's terms of use when downloading and using PRISM data.

 **PRISM Data Citation:**
-> PRISM Climate Group, Oregon State University, https://prism.oregonstate.edu, data created [date], accessed [date].
+> PRISM Climate Group, Oregon State University, https://prism.oregonstate.edu.